commerce-docs/devdocs-for-tests/payments-integrations/payment-gateway/error-code-mapper.md

 The message definitions are based on the [error_mapping.xsd]({{ site.mage2bloburl }}/{{ page.guide_version }}/app/code/Magento/Payment/etc/error_mapping.xsd) schema.
 Messages must comply with the following structure:

--  `message_list` &mdash; the root node.
+-  `message_list` --- the root node.
 It can contain a list of specific messages
--  `message` &mdash; the node, which contains the customized message and two attributes
+-  `message` --- the node, which contains the customized message and two attributes
-   -  `code` &mdash; the error code returned from the payment gateway.
+   -  `code` --- the error code returned from the payment gateway.
 The value can be numeric or string
-   -  `translate` &mdash; a boolean attribute that determines whether to collect all message translations
+   -  `translate` --- a boolean attribute that determines whether to collect all message translations

 ### Configure dependency injection